corda/corda-docs-portal/content/en/platform/corda/4.12/community/node-upgrade-notes.md

 Download the required version of Corda Community Edition; for more information, see [Release packs and checksums]({{< relref "release-checksum-os.md" >}}).

-## Step 4: Upgrade the node to Corda 4.12 or later
+## Step 4: Upgrade the node to Corda 4.11 or later

-Ensure your node is running Corda 4.12.
+Ensure your node is running Corda 4.11 or later.

 ## Step 5: Replace `corda.jar` with the new version